Non-uniform Stability of Damped Contraction Semigroups: Introduction

-If $A$ is skew-adjoint and has compact resolvent, its wavepackets are finite linear combinations of eigenfunctions~\citel{TucWei09book}{Sec.~6.9}.
-When the eigenvalues of $A$ have a uniform spectral gap, such as in the case of one-dimensional wave and beam equations, the wavepacket condition~\eqref{eq:WPcondIntro} can often be verified with straightforward computations, and in such situations our results typically lead to the optimal non-uniform decay rates for the solutions of~\eqref{eq:ACPintro}.

-Equations of the form~\eqref{eq:ACPintro} in particular include the damped second-order equation \eqn{ \ddot{w}(t)+A_0w(t)+B_0B_0^\ast \dot{w}(t)=0 , \qquad w(0)\in \Dom(A_0^{1/2}), ~ \dot{w}(0)\in X_0, } for a positive operator $A_0$ on a Hilbert space $X_0$ and $B_0\in \Lin(U,\Dom(\Azhalf)^\ast)$ \cite{GuoLuo02a,TucWei14}.
-Non-uniform stability of such systems has been studied in the literature in the case of a bounded $B_0\in \Lin(U,X_0)$, and in particular it was shown in~\cite{AnaLea14},~\citel{JolLau19arxiv}{App.~B} that~\eqref{eq:ACPintro} is non-uniformly stable whenever the ``Schrödinger group'' generated by $i A_0$ with the observation operator $B_0^\ast$ is observable in a specific generalised sense.
-In the remainder of this paper we refer to this property as the \emph{Schrödinger group associated with the pair} $(B_0^\ast,iA_0)$ being observable.
-In this paper we show that the same observability condition for the Schrödinger group associated with $(B_0^\ast,iA_0)$ can also be used as a sufficient condition for the wavepacket condition and the non-uniform Hautus test for the pair $(B^\ast,A)$.
-Moreover, our results generalise the results in~\citel{AnaLea14}{Thm.~2.3} and~\citel{JolLau19arxiv}{App.~B} to the case of unbounded damping operators $B_0\in \Lin(U,\Dom(\Azhalf)^\ast)$.
+Equations of the form~\eqref{eq:ACPintro} in particular include the damped second-order equation \eqn{ \ddot{w}(t)+L w(t)+DD^\ast \dot{w}(t)=0 , \qquad w(0)\in H_{1/2},\ \dot{w}(0)\in H, } for a positive operator $L$ on a Hilbert space $H$ and $D\in \Lin(U,H_{-1/2})$, where $H_{1/2}$ is the domain of the fractional power $L^{1/2}$ and $H_{-1/2}$ is its dual with respect to the pivot space $H$.
+Non-uniform stability of such systems has been studied in the literature in the case where $D\in \Lin(U,H)$, and in particular it was shown in~\cite{AnaLea14},~\citel{JolLau20}{App.~B} that for such operators $D$ the problem~\eqref{eq:ACPintro} is non-uniformly stable whenever the ``Schr\"odinger group'' generated by $i L$ with the observation operator $D^\ast$ is observable in a certain generalised sense.
+We subsequently refer to this property as the \emph{Schrödinger group associated with the pair} $(D^\ast,iL)$ \textit{being observable}.
+In this paper we show that the same observability condition for the Schr\"odinger group generated by $i L$ serves as a sufficient condition for the wavepacket condition and the non-uniform Hautus test for the pair $(B^\ast,A)$.
+Moreover, our results generalise the results in~\citel{AnaLea14}{Thm.~2.3} and~\citel{JolLau20}{App.~B} to the case of general damping operators $D\in \Lin(U,H_{-1/2})$.
+Finally, the second part of Theorem~\ref{thm:FreqDomIntro} was proved in~\citel{Pau17b}{Thm.~6.3} in the special case where $A$ is a diagonal operator with uniform spectral gap and $B\in \Lin(U,X)$.